ya0-sun/ya0-sun.github.io/_pages/teaching.md

 - Numerical Modeling, Master Course, Technical University of Munich.
 Winter Semester 2014 - 2015

 ## Supervisor for Master Theses
+- German Aerospace Center (DLR)
+  - Valerio Costa.
+A Workflow for the Curation and Semantic Annotation of Street-View Imagery.
+2025 - 2026
+  - Ahmed Abdelsalam.
+Vision-Language Models for Urban Attribute Recognition and Building Exposure Reports.
+2025 - 2026
 - Technical University of Munich
   - Sumeer Koirala.
 Window Reconstruction from Street-view Images.
 2024
   - Yifan Tian.
 Estimating the Number of Building Stories from Open Street Level Images.
 2023 - 2024